-Under normal conditions, i.e. when no Robot stop is in effect, the safety system operates in a Safety Mode associated with a set of safety limits 1:
+When no protective stops are active, the safety system operates in a Safety Mode associated with a set of safety limits:

 Safety mode Effect Normal This configuration is active by default.
 Reduced This configuration activates when the Tool Center Point (TCP) is positioned beyond a Trigger Reduced mode plane, or when triggered using a configurable input.